top of page

 Is on-site lodging available?

 There is a main house called Moss Hollow (cute huh!) that has shared bedrooms, kitchen and bathrooms.
 Each room has 2-3 beds.
-A bed in one of these rooms is just $40/night.
+There are also a couple external units next to Moss Hollow.
+A bed in one of these rooms is $60/night if shared.

 Alternatively, there are lots of great airbnbs and hotels in the area.